Raging Waters: Raging Waters San Jose

 Raging Waters San Jose was located in Lake Cunningham Park in East San Jose, adjacent to Capitol Expressway, Eastridge Mall, Eastridge Transit Center and Reid-Hillview Airport.
 The park opened to the public in 1985, and was the largest water park in Northern California.
 On September 6, 2023, it was announced via Raging Waters San Jose's social media that the park would not be reopening for the 2024 season.

 On May 10, 2024, it was announced that the lease for the site was acquired by California Dreamin' Entertainment, a subsidiary of Silverwood Entertainment Holdings LLC, and that the water park would reopen as CaliBunga Waterpark.

 The park reopened on July 4th, five days after the original planned opening date of June 29th.

+In June 2026 the city of San Jose announced that the CaliBunga water park would close and probably be torn down.

 Raging Waters Salt Lake City

 Until early 2011, there was also a Raging Waters park in Salt Lake City, Utah, later operated as Seven Peaks Salt Lake.
 The Raging Waters/Seven Peaks park in Salt Lake City would close down in 2018 with the site being demolished in 2021.